ggioffreda/glued-message-bus/README.md

   consumer will receive three parameters when a message is received:
   - key: the topic identifier;
   - msg: the message received;
+  - rawMsg: the raw message, as it comes from the bus;
   - callback: a callback that must be called once done.
 This is really important to make sure messages don't get stuck;